← Illusions in the Boardroom

 The CTO was present, which was unusual, and the CFO sat beside him, while the chief risk officer attended by video from Singapore.
 Although the committee secretary had reserved ninety minutes, the chair suspected they would need considerably less.

-She opened her folded sheet and read the first question.
-These demands are the minimum preconditions for any AI system that reads the organisation's own artefacts to produce trustworthy output.
+Elena opened her folded sheet and read the first question.
+Six demands define the minimum preconditions for any AI system that reads the organisation's own artefacts to produce trustworthy output.
 Without them, analytical synthesis is indistinguishable from hallucination.
 An organisation that points AI at its own data without process ownership, versioned definitions, and contract inventories has not adopted the reader path.
 It has adopted the writer path under a different name.
 The six demands that follow are the structural difference between reconciliation and confabulation.

 ...